rkruegs123/jax-dna/PARAMETERIZATION.md

 Note that there is an open question about how the log adjustment to gradients hsould be taken into account in oyur pairs.
 To be continued...

+Ah -- one other thing that I forgot.
+Note that Tom used a lot of MC/VMMC to do his parameterization.
+One first thought, one would think that this is just for speed (and myabe it is, because Tom fixed the backbone adn stacking lengths).
+However, with random parameters, MC will also be important -- this is because we could have exploding MD for very wrong parameters.
+This is another reason we might have to split up our optimization -- it mayb e the case that some simulations require MD, so therefore need some reasonable starting parameters.

 ## Misc
 - Need to understand the smoothed FENE spring with a max backbone force.
 In Ben's paper?